 These distinguished honorands will address the university’s more than 5,400 graduates during ceremonies at Place des Arts from June 5 to 7.

-In anticipation of the worldly advice to come, here are stories from eight of Concordia's spring 2017 honorands about the learning experiences that shaped them — as people and as professionals.
+In anticipation of the worldly advice to come, here are stories from Concordia's nine spring 2017 honorands about the learning experiences that shaped them — as people and as professionals.